Hurricane Harvey hits Texas

 - The center of Harvey landed between Port Aransas and Port O'Connor

-- A local official tells residents to write Social Security numbers on their arms if they stay

-(CNN)Hurricane Harvey hit South Texas head-on late Friday, with the Category 4 storm unleashing torrential rain and blasing winds, and leaving thousands without power.
+(CNN)Hurricane Harvey hit South Texas head-on late Friday, with the Category 4 storm unleashing torrential rain and blasting winds, and leaving thousands without power.

 The powerful eye wall of Harvey reached land by 11 p.m.
 ET between Port Aransas and Port O'Connor, Texas, with winds of 130 mph, the National Hurricane Center said.